A curvature approach to fatness: Preliminaries in fat bundles and Cheeger deformations

-Cheeger deformations were first introduced by Cheeger in the 1970s, aiming to produce non-negatively curved metrics on manifolds obtained as quotients of manifolds with isometric actions.
-To the exposition, the main formulae come from classical references, such as \cite{mutterz} and \cite{Muter}.

-Let $M$ and $G$ be compact connected manifolds.
-We assume that $G$ is a Lie group of positive dimension.
-Consider a product manifold $M\times G$ with the product metric $\ga + t^{-1}Q$, where $G$ acts on $M$ via isometries and $Q$ is a bi-invariant metric on $G$.
-The product manifold is equipped with the following $\star$ action,
+Cheeger first introduced the so-called ``Cheeger deformations'' in the 1970s as a tool to produce non-negatively curved metrics on manifolds obtained as quotients of manifolds with isometric actions.
+Let $(M,\ga)$ be a compact connected Riemannian manifold.
+Let $G$ be a compact connected Lie group of positive dimension acting by isometries on $(M,\ga)$.
+Taking $Q$ to be a bi-invariant metric on $G$, we consider the product manifold $M\times G$ with the product metric $\ga + t^{-1}Q$ for $t>0$.